 Thousands of teachers were nominated by students, parents, and their peers in the inaugural year of the award campaign.
 Recipients of the award are selected by a committee of educators based on an application process that includes nominations and information provided by each teacher to assess how closely they represent the characteristics of inspiring teaching.

 Whisinnand was chosen for his dedication to building healthy relationships and supportive learning environments that motivate students to achieve success beyond the classroom.
 The panel recognized Whisinnand as a leader in expanding social emotional learning in Nebraska schools, and cited his ability to engage students through real-world experiences.
 For example, last year, Whisinnand inspired his fourth-grade class to research and propose legislation to name a new state symbol.

 “The tireless work of talented and inspiring teachers fosters a student-centered, caring classroom environment where children find learning fun, challenging, and engaging,” said Dr. David Andrews, president of National University, a San Diego-based nonprofit university that is part of the National University System.
-“We are pleased to have this opportunity to celebrate the hard work and dedication of Thomas Whisinnand and of all inspirational teachers, and we thank T. Denny Sanford for his support of programs that address a critical need for world-class teachers.”
+“We are pleased to have this opportunity to celebrate the hard work and dedication of Thomas Whisinnand and of all inspirational teachers.”

 The finalists’ nominations form will be reviewed by a selection committee based at National University in La Jolla, California.